JaxLUG/jaxlug.github.io/README.md

-## Welcome to JaxLUG webpage Repository and Collaboration
+# Welcome to JaxLUG webpage Repository and Collaboration

+This repository is the JaxLUG main website repository.
+Thisis supposed to be a collaboration effort with all the memebers of the JaxLUG group.
-This repository works as a mainpoint of information for the JaxLUG meetings and events.
+It also works as a main point of information for the JaxLUG meetings and events.

-# Interested in collaboration?
+## Interested in collaboration?
 Attend the JaxLUG meetings and provide your github username in the collaborator.txt found in this repository.